AdobeDocs/audience-manager.de-DE/help/using/features/destinations/people-based-destinations-workflow-combined.md

 ---
-description: Auf dieser Seite finden Sie eine schrittweise Anleitung dazu, wie Sie Offline-CRM-Daten mit Verhaltensdaten kombinieren, die Sie bereits im Audience Manager haben, um neue Zielgruppensegmente zu erstellen, und diese Zielgruppensegmente dann an personenbasierte Ziele senden.
+description: Auf dieser Seite finden Sie eine schrittweise Anleitung dazu, wie Sie Offline-CRM-Daten mit Verhaltensdaten kombinieren, die Sie bereits in Audience Manager haben, um neue Zielgruppensegmente zu erstellen, und diese Zielgruppensegmente dann an personenbasierte Ziele senden.
 seo-description: This page includes step-by-step guidance on how to combine offline CRM data with behavioral data that you already have in Audience Manager to create new audience segments, then send these audience segments to People-Based Destinations.
 seo-title: Workflow A - Personalization Based on All Online Activity Combined with Offline Data
 solution: Audience Manager